owlabout/blog/_posts/terminal/basics.md

 **Rule 1: Do not [copy and paste][example]**

-This might not be super intuitiv.
-Considering that everybody googles stuff all the time.
-Because you will not be able to remember all the commands and options anyway.
-And if you have already found it, why not just copy and paste?
+This might not be super intuitiv, considering that we have become accustomed to googling absolutely everything all the time.
+Especially with command line, where you will never be able to remember all the commands and options anyway, it seems like the path of least resistance.
+If you have already found it, why not just copy and paste?

-The obious danger is not understanding the code you copy.
+The obvious danger is not understanding the code you copy.
 So rule #2 is more rational.

 **Rule 2: Understand the code you execute**

 Do not execute code you don't understand.
-Especially not with sudo/administator permissions.
-Most code might be just fine.
+Especially not with sudo/administrator permissions.
+Most of the code you come accross will probably be perfectly safe.
 But you never know, so don' trust people on the interwebz.

 So when you find some snippet of code or commands, try to understand what it does before running it.

 If there are commands that are new to you, learn about them beforehand.
 For example using [explainshell.com](https://explainshell.com/), [man pages](https://en.wikipedia.org/wiki/Man_page) or [tldr](https://github.com/tldr-pages/tldr).

 Back to rule #1.
 Now you understood the code, why not just copy/paste it?
 The reason is basically [unicode](https://en.wikipedia.org/wiki/Unicode).
-More specific the code might not be what it seems.
-If you haven't yet tried the [example][example].
-Copy and paste it to the devtools of your browser.
+More specifically, the code might not be what it seems.
+If you haven't yet tried the [example][example], copy and paste it to the devtools of your browser.

 ```js
 rеturn=([f])=>{eval(unescape(escape(f).replace(/u.{8}/g,'')))}